UniMath/agda-unimath/src/category-theory/category-of-functors-small-large-categories.lagda.md

 ## Definition

-### The large category of maps and natural transformations from small to large categories
+### The large category of functors from small to large categories

 ```agda
 module _